Utility

 togekisstogetichawluchanoivernsirfetchdaltariacramorantpelipperswoobatfarfetchdwoobatswablu

 Mandibuzz's built to absorb hits.
 Impish nature leans into physical wall duty, Heavy-Duty Boots gives it hazard immunity on every switch-in, and Roost handles sustain.
-Overcoat and a spread EV build EVs tie the defensive profile together.
+Overcoat and spread EVs tie the defensive profile together.

 Best Build